jedita/cursor-memory-bank/README.md

    - Ensure you're running commands from the correct directory
    - Verify platform-specific commands are being used correctly

-## Version Information

-This is version v0.1.0 of Multi-Project Memory Bank.
-It introduces **Multi-Project Support** and comprehensive project isolation capabilities while maintaining all token optimization improvements from the original project.

 ## Resources

 - [Cursor Custom Modes Documentation](https://docs.cursor.com/chat/custom-modes)
 - [CREATIVE Mode and Claude's "Think" Tool](creative_mode_think_tool.md)
 - Mode-specific instruction files in the `custom_modes/` directory
 - [Original Memory Bank project (upstream inspiration)](https://github.com/vanzan01/cursor-memory-bank)

----

-*Note: This README refers to v0.1.0 and is subject to change as the system evolves.*